 Acute Care Nurse Practitioner Program (ACNP)

-Marquette University’s Adult-Older Adult Acute Care Nurse Practitioner (ACNP) program in Indianapolis is designed to help current RNs earn their Master of Science in Nursing specializing in adult gerontology acute care while continuing to work as a registered nurse through a combination of online nurse practitioner program coursework and on-the-job training with St. Vincent in Indianapolis.
+Marquette University’s Adult-Older Adult Acute Care Nurse Practitioner (ACNP) program in Indianapolis is designed to help current RNs earn their Master of Science in Nursing specializing in adult gerontology acute care while continuing to work as a registered nurse.
+It is a hybrid nursing program with combination of online coursework and on-the-job training with St. Vincent in Indianapolis.
 The part-time, 42-credit ACNP curriculum is 28 months long.

 Partnership with St.Vincent Health